 Successful applicants will be reimbursed for travel expenses upon presentation of original receipts only after travel has occurred.
 Photocopies of receipts or credit card slips or statements not accompanied by the original itemized receipts will NOT be accepted.

-Reimbursement can be paid to the trainee or to the supervisor if travel expenses were paid from the supervisor’s grant.
-The BBDC will NOT reimburse the student or supervisor for travel funding obtained from other sources, including other University departments or extra-departmental units.
+Reimbursement can be made payable to the trainee, or to the supervisor’s institution if travel expenses were paid from the supervisor’s grant.

 Eligible Travel Expenses*:

 *If conference is held in Toronto, reimbursement will only be provided for conference registration fee, abstract submission fee, and public transportation or parking fees.
 Reimbursement for meals will not be provided unless meals are not included in the conference registration fee.

 - Conference registration fee.
 A receipt from the conference organizers must be provided.

 - Abstract submission fee.
 A receipt from the conference organizers must be provided.